+Conflicts of Interest

-Conflicts of Interest.
-No official or employee shall participate, as an agent or representative disapproving, Newaygo in approving, voting, abstaining from County, votina. recommending or otherwise acting upon any matter in which they or a person with whom they have a personal relationship, has a financial or personal interest without disclosing the full nature and extent of the interest.
+No official or employee shall participate, as an agent or representative of Newaygo County, in approving, disapproving, voting, abstaining from voting, recommending or otherwise acting upon any matter in which they or a person with whom they have a personal relationship, has a financial or personal interest without disclosing the full nature and extent of the interest.
 Such a disclosure must be made before the time to perform their duty or concurrently with the performance of the duty.
 If the official or employee is a member of a decision-making or advising body, they must make disclosure to other members of the body on the official record.
 A disclosure will be appropriately addressed by an appointed official, the County Administrator, the appropriate Elected Official or the BOC.
 The County Administrator shall report such disclosures to the Board of Commissioners.
 In cases where the potential conflict is disclosed to a decision-making or advisory body, the body will determine if there is an actual conflict of interest that prevents the official or employee from taking part in discussion of or from voting on the matter.
-Likewise, if a potential conflict is reported by an official or employee, and the individual is not acting in the capacity of a member of a decision-making or advising body, the person or the individual's supervisor who receives the report will determine if the potential conflict prevents them from carrying out their duties.
+Likewise, if a potential conflict is reported by an official or employee, and the individual is not acting in the capacity of a member of a decision-making or advising or advising body, the person or the individual's supervisor who receives the report will determine if the potential conflict prevents them from carrying out their duties.

-Subject: Equal Employment Opportunity Policy
+Category: Human Resources - 31 Subject: Equal Employment Opportunity Policy